 Paleo AIP Banana Flour Chocolate Chip Edible Cookie Dough has perfect cookie dough texture with just the slightest hint of banana flavor, and is full of nutrient-rich, nourishing ingredients like banana flour and coconut oil.

 A couple weeks ago I got a frantic phone call from a friend.
 She was crying and after talking to her for about 30 seconds I totally understood why.
-Foods that we’re used to are a source of comfort for us; they remind us of home and family, and are about so much more than just food.
+Familiar foods are a source of comfort for us; they remind us of home and family, and are about so much more than just food.
 My friend was about three weeks into the elimination phase of an autoimmune protocol diet, and for her, it was a complete overhaul.
 She missed the familiarity of foods she loved.
 She mentioned chocolate chip cookie dough in particular, and it set my mind in motion.

 I knew I could help.
-I wasn’t very familiar with the AIP diet, but I knew it was like a stricter version of paleo to help heal your body from the inside out.
-I did a little research to find out more about the diet, which foods are allowed (and why), and I wanted to share some of that information here in case you (or someone you know) is starting AIP.
+Although I wasn’t very familiar with the AIP diet, I knew generally it was like a stricter version of paleo to help heal your body from the inside out.
+I did a little research to find out more about the diet, as well as allowed foods and why they’re allowed).
+In case you or someone you know is starting AIP, I wanted to share some of that information here.

 With any diet or way of eating, yes there are restrictions, but I find that the key is to focus on what you can have, rather than what you can’t.
 Chocolate isn’t allowed in the elimination phase of AIP, but carob is, so carob chunks make a beautiful stand-in for chocolate chips.
 The type of oil and flour used are also hugely important; I used coconut oil and banana flour, and I talk more about banana flour below, if you’re not familiar with it.